Surprising Side Effects of Eating Chickpeas, According to Science

 They can be served soft or crunchy, salty or slightly sweet, and they still offer lots of vitamins and minerals.
 When you include chickpeas in your meal planning, you'll give your body a wellness boost.
 Pay attention to how you feel after eating chickpeas.
 If you start to have any sort of stomach issues or other symptoms, consult your doctor.
 Though most people enjoy the taste and benefits of these bite-sized legumes, some may not digest them well.

 From what creates addicting hummus to the perfect addition on top of a salad or warm bowl, chickpeas are a mostly healthy addition to your balanced diet.
 Here, we explore the side effects of eating chickpeas, including the good and the not-so-good.
-And for even more healthy tips be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+And for even more healthy tips be sure to check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 They help with digestion.

 Fiber is an essential part of digestion, and yet, some people struggle to get enough of it every day.
 Luckily, chickpeas soar in this category, particularly with a high dose of soluble fiber called raffinose.
 This helps you to digest your food more slowly since the good kind of bacteria breaks down the raffinose.
 Also, bowel movements might be more comfortable and more frequent, according to one study about chickpeas.

 For optimum vitality and energy, it's essential to manage your cholesterol.
 How come?
 This stat can contribute to heart disease, obesity, strokes, and other serious illnesses.
 Because chickpeas are packed with soluble fiber, it improves our gut health and thus, lowers our cholesterol levels.